 Adventure RV Camping in Southern Idaho

 The splendidly rugged geography of Southern Idaho can unlock weeks of outdoor adventure for RV camping fans.
-Here are five ideas for experiencing the region at its wildest:
+Here are a few ideas for experiencing the region at its wildest:

 - Rock climbing at City of Rocks National Reserve